Saildrone/eslint-config-saildrone/README.md

 ## Contributing

 If you'd like to make a change to our linting configuration, open an issue or PR on the [styleguide fork](https://github.com/saildrone/javascript).
 Once the change has been approved, you may add override configuration to this repository.

+## sd_login

+This project is now using CodeArtifact repository to push and pull NPM packages.
+This requires AWS credentials to generate an AWS CodeArtifact authentication token, which is then used to login to CodeArtifact.
+For local development, you can retrieve the appropriate credentials and CODEARTIFACT_AUTH_TOKEN by adding the `sd_login` to your local machine: https://github.com/Saildrone/sd_login/blob/main/README.md